htschannerl/view_alltrategy/README.md

 # Views ERP Sapiens with Oracle

-The objetive was create one View to import the values from ERP system to the budget system.
+The objective was to create one View to import the values from ERP system to the budget system.

-## Chalange
+## Challenge

 Create one view with the main information from the accounting and the source of the registry, which can be Invoice, Stock, Financial or any module of the ERP system.